 In other words, when the parents have not previously come to an agreement about the child’s religious upbringing, the court will not allocate parental responsibilities concerning a child’s religion or religious upbringing.
 When there was an express or implied agreement between the parents about the child’s religion, the court will look at past conduct related to the child’s religious upbringing when allocating this aspect of parental responsibilities.

 If you have questions or concerns about the allocation of parental responsibilities, a dedicated Chicago child custody lawyer at our firm can speak with you today about your case.
-Contact the Arami Law Office to learn more about how we can assist you.
+Contact Arami Law, Inc. to learn more about how we can assist you.